NBKRedSpy/DeepLBatch/README.md

   2: source-language    The source language.
 Defaults to auto detect.
 It is recommended to provide the code for the source language to ensure an accurate translation.
 The list of Language codes can be found here https://www.deepl.com/docs-api/translate-text

 Options:
-  --api-key <String>                 If not provided, will use the API key previously stored with the set-API-key command if available.
+  -a, --api-key <String>             If not provided, will use the API key previously stored with the set-API-key command if available.
   --batch-size <Int32>               The number of lines of text to send in a single DeepL.com API call.
 (Default: 500) --destination-language <String>    The destination language.
 The list of Language codes can be found here https://www.deepl.com/docs-api/translate-text (Default: en-US)
-  --ignore-cache                     If true, will not use the translation cache, resulting in every line always being sent to DeepL
+  --ignore-cache                     If true, will not use the translation cache, resulting in every line always being sent to DeepL.
+  -d, --no-api-requests              Throws an error if an entry is not in cache.
+Prevents API calls for debugging purposes.
+  -p, --export-psv                   Exports the source text and the translated text in a pipe delminited format.
   -h, --help                         Show help message

 ```